Square joy: trapped rainwater

 The problem: heavy rains in Flatland

-Imagine that we live in a two-dimensional city, where all buildings have the same unit width and stand next to one another.
-We do not like rains very much: the two-dimensional water gets stuck between the buildings forever, forming pools.
-As the city architects, we know the heights in units of all the buildings.
-We need to compute how much water (in square units) gets accumulated between the buildings after heavy rain.
+Imagine living in a two-dimensional city where all buildings have the same unit width and stand next to one another.
+We don’t like rain very much: the two-dimensional water gets stuck between the buildings forever, forming pools.
+As city architects, we know the heights in units of all the buildings.
+We need to compute how much water (in square units) accumulates between the buildings after heavy rain.

-More dryly: given an array of non-negative integers H, representing heights of unit-width bars placed next to one another, compute the total area of water trapped by the configuration after it rains.
+More dryly: given an array of non-negative integers H, representing heights of unit-width bars placed next to one another, compute the total area of water trapped by the configuration after a rain.

 Example